 It is also considered a good practice to place all code within stored procedures in pinned packages.
 By placing code in procedures you can develop modular units.
 Placing procedures into packages allows grouping of related procedures and functions.
 When a single piece of a package is utilized, the entire package is brought into memory, which minimizes disk access.
 This also allows for pinning of an entire application package into memory.
 Pinning of an application package (another good PL/SQL practice) prevents reloading and parsing of code, thus minimizing performance-robbing code recursion.

 Another good practice for PL/SQL (and SQL) is to use proper variable types for variable declaration (don't use a VARCHAR2 when you need a NUMBER or vice-versa).
 Improper variables (using character to compare to number or the inverse) results in index non-use and on-the-fly conversion.
-One way to ensure proper variable typing is to use %TYPE and
+One way to ensure proper variable typing is to use %TYPE and %ROWTYPE to prevent improper variable types from being declared.

 Another good coding practice is to always verify loop logic using DBMS_PROFILER or by using a tool like Quest Code Tester from Quest Software.
 DBMS_PROFILER is an Oracle-provided package that allows you to instrument your code to generate tracing for the number of times each line is executed and the amount of time required.
 You should verify that loops are executed the minimal number of times.